Holistic Mind -Body Connections:

 Takeaway: Vulnerability is the birthplace of love.
 Remind yourself that the process of being vulnerable rewards us with connection, empathy and joy.

-Body technique: Self-massage arms
+Body technique: Self-massage

 Grounding: Mindfulness